 The FLC of the Embassy of Finland is an instrument of Finnish development cooperation.
-As a development policy instrument, the FLC supports the goals and principles of the Finnish development policy and priority areas.
-The latter are:
+The FLC contributes towards the five goals of the Finnish development policy: (Link to another website.)
+(Opens New Window)

-- Rights and status of women and girls
+- Strengthening the status and rights of women and girls

 - Climate change and natural resources

 Additionally, the FLC projects should be implemented with the human rights-based approach.
 This means that human rights are systematically integrated in the means and objectives of projects supported by the FLC.

 The Embassy supports only projects that are in line with the 2030 Agenda for Sustainable Development and the 17 Sustainable Development Goals(Link to another website.)
 (Opens New Window) of the UN.

 The 17 Sustainable Development Goals are an urgent call for action by all countries in a global partnership.